 ----

-…an Internet that is equally accessible to all people for all purposes, and at every level of the stack.
-At the lower end of the stack, that means no impediments are placed based on the sender, recipient, content, application or type of data being transmitted.At the upper reaches of the stack, that means not only that governmental policies do not restrict access based on political views, but that the government helps to ensure equality of access at a pragmatic level by assuring access at prices affordable to all members of society, provides training in how to use the Internet and education in how to use it effectively, and encourages participation by classes of people who feel excluded or unwelcome.At the highest level of the stack, an open Internet is one in which all people are empowered to contribute and to participate in building a worldwide culture that opens our hearts and minds by respecting differences.
+…an Internet that is equally accessible to all people for all purposes, and at every layer.

+That means no impediments are placed based on the sender, recipient, content, application or type of data being transmitted.

+That means policy and regulation promote, support, facilitate and guarantee access

+That means equality of access at a pragmatic level is ensured by assuring access at prices affordable to all members of society

+That means training is available about how to manage, operate and how to use the Internet, as well as education in how to use it effectively

+That means participation on an equal footing at all levels is encouraged, specially by those that might be discriminated against

+An open Internet is one in which all people are empowered to contribute and to participate to build a worldwide culture that opens our hearts and minds and help us to understand and respect differences.
 It is an Internet that we, the people of the world, recognize as ours — something we have built together for one another.